not-coded/WayFix/README.md

 - Key Modifiers Fix
   - Fixes issues where keyboard combinations like 'CTRL + A' or 'CTRL + C' are sent as characters in chat instead of being recognized as key combinations.

-- **Fullscreen**
 - Select Monitor
-    - Select which monitor you want to fullscreen Minecraft to. (primary monitor by default) (must turn on in seperate config option)
+  - Select which monitor you want to fullscreen Minecraft to. (primary monitor by default)

 > [!NOTE]
 > By default Minecraft sometimes full-screens on the wrong monitor due to Wayland window limitations (unable to get X and Y position).